Charges dropped, alleged garage loiterer gets banned from downtown

-An Americus man arrested Christmas morning in downtown Columbus got a lucky break Tuesday in Recorder’s Court.
+An Americus, Ga., man arrested Christmas morning in downtown Columbus got a lucky break Tuesday in Recorder’s Court.

-Benjamin Watts, 22, was fortunate that Judge Michael Joyner dropped the misdemeanor charges of loitering and possessing marijuana for which police arrested Watts at 2:15 a.m.
-Sunday in the CB&T parking garage at 1137 First Ave.
+Judge Michael Joyner dropped 22-year-old Benjamin Watts’ misdemeanor charges of loitering and possessing marijuana, for which police arrested Watts at 2:15 a.m.
+Sunday in the Columbus Bank and Trust parking garage at 1137 First Ave.

 A police officer testified security agents for the bank that owns the garage more closely have been monitoring surveillance in the facility because of vandalism, vehicle break-ins and other thefts, and because of transients’ intruding there.

-Those observers alerted a city police officer working downtown on weekends when they noticed Watts wandering through the garage early Sunday, police said.
+When those observers noticed Watts wandering through the garage early Sunday, they alerted a city police officer working weekends downtown, police said.

 The officer testified Watts wouldn’t completely answer his questions.
-Asked where he lived, Watts would answer “over there,” and give the same reply when asked where he parked his car, said the investigator, who added Watts is from Americus and apparently homeless.
+Asked where he lived, Watts would answer “over there,” and give the same reply when asked where he parked his car, said the investigator.

 Watts was represented by public defender Charles Lykins, who noted that under Georgia law, Watts should have had a first-appearance hearing within 48 hours of his arrest.
 That time had elapsed, so Watts’ charges had to be dismissed, Lykins said.